knoppys/scp-bookings/README.md

 Changelog
+V7.1
+- Updated duplicate group function to update arrival date and leaving date to year 9999 to show the booking at the top of the list view.

 V.7
 - Created a new duplicate function to now provide 2 options.
 One to duplicate a single booking and one to duplicatea a group of bookings.